 Following the Japan model of automation, other countries battling a shortage of middle-aged workers in skilled manual jobs are also adopting robots to automate manual tasks.
 One such manual task which autonomous robots are already revolutionising is industrial inspection.

 A Shining Example: Robots Revolutionising Industrial Inspection

-Robots are increasingly being deployed to carry out inspection tasks in capital-intensive industries such as Oil & Gas, Chemical and Energy.
+Robots are increasingly being deployed to carry out inspection tasks in capital-intensive industries such as Oil & Gas, Chemical, Power & Utilities.
 They are not only supplementing a declining workforce, but they are also enabling humans to perform safer and more fulfilling roles, instead of tediously inspecting assets in dangerous environments.

 Manual inspection involves humans deployed in potentially dangerous environments, carrying out dull and repetitive tasks, which entail waning attention spans leading to errors with drastic consequences.
 These range from increased unplanned downtime to serious workplace accidents.
 It has been estimated that a large portion of these accidents in the oil and gas industry are due to human error.

 Robots, on the other hand, are perfectly suited for routine tasks that need to be performed frequently.
 Equipped with powerful sensors, robots reliably collect high quality data and consistently deliver actionable insights on asset integrity.
 Furthermore, the wide range of robots available today provide industries with the option of deploying "specialist" robots in offshore, out-/in-door, multi-floor and potentially dangerous environments, thus reducing human exposure and increasing worker safety.